hisschemoller/music-pattern-generator/README.md

 * Create a pattern by double clicking the pattern area.
 A pattern wheel appears and its Settings panel opens at the right.
 * You can start and stop the pattern with the play button in the controlbar.
 * Open the Preferences panel with the 'cogwheel' button in the controlbar.
 * Choose the MIDI output you want by toggling its button in the Network column.
-'Network' means that the network of patterns will output MIDI notes on this port.
+'Network' is the term for the network of patterns that outputs MIDI notes on this port.
 * The pattern you created will now send notes to your MIDI port on Channel 1 with Pitch 60 and Velocity 100, the default values of a new pattern (as you can see in the Settings panel).

 ## Application overview